Squirrel-cage rotor: Structure

 The motor rotor shape is a cylinder mounted on a shaft.
 Internally it contains longitudinal conductive bars (usually made of aluminium or copper) set into grooves and connected at both ends by shorting rings forming a cage-like shape.
 The name is derived from the similarity between this rings-and-bars winding and a squirrel cage.

 The solid core of the rotor is built with stacks of electrical steel laminations.
-Figure 3 shows one of many laminations used.
-The rotor has a larger number of slots than the stator and should be a non-integer multiple of the number of stator slots so as to prevent magnetic interlocking of rotor and stator teeth at the starting instant.
+The figure shows three of many lamination sets used.
+The rotor lamination has a larger number of slots than its corresponding stator lamination, and the number of rotor slots should be a non-integer multiple of the number of stator slots to prevent magnetic interlocking of rotor and stator teeth at the starting instant.

 The rotor bars may be made of either copper or aluminium.
 A very common structure for smaller motors uses die cast aluminium poured into the rotor after the laminations are stacked.
 Larger motors have aluminium or copper bars which are welded or brazed to end-rings.
 Since the voltage developed in the squirrel cage winding is very low, and the current very high, no intentional insulation layer is present between the bars and the rotor steel.